OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

     1. Appsec proposes a countermeasure and a preferred set up location (infrastructure, network, code, design...).
     2. Technical people give feedback about the feasibility of the proposed countermeasure.
     3. Penetration testers use the CVSS v3 (or other standard) calculator to determine a risk rating. (ex: [CVSS V3 calculator](https://www.first.org/cvss/calculator/3.0))
-    4. Risk key people accept/increase/decrease the rating to have final one that match the real business impact for the company.
+    4. Risk leaders should accept or modify the risk rating to determine the final risk score which accurately reflects the real business impact for the company.

-4. Business, Risk and Technical key peoples find a consensus and filter the list of abuses for the current feature to keep the ones that must be addressed, and then flag them accordingly in the *ABUSE CASES* sheet (**if risk is accepted then add a comment to explain why**).
+4. Business, Risk, and Technical leaders should find a consensus and filter the list of abuses for the current feature to keep the ones that must be addressed, and then flag them accordingly in the *ABUSE CASES* sheet (**if risk is accepted then add a comment to explain why**).
 5. Pass to next feature...

 If the presence of penetration testers is not possible then you can use the following references to identify the applicable attacks on your features: